 Each teacher collects in the Schools Library Service books from their pupils so that the current fiction box is completed by the date given on the top of the box.
 The boxes are returned to the school office.

-In a single trip the Schools Library Service collects one term's fiction boxes and delivers the next.
+In a single trip the Schools Library Service collects one fiction collection and delivers the next.

 We ask you to keep looking for the book and return it to us by the schools' courier when it is found.
 Our library management system detects when a book is not returned and assigns it to the teacher responsible.